SyncholisticMG/gh/chapter2/workspace.md

 -        You have access to the Akash at your disposal; stop looking for external sources As you are more and more in the state of celestial medium you are getting more information than before you could not stay in a particular density long enough before.
 To be simultaneously here now is its own challenge.
-There is a lot of inner work that evolves to maintain that density frequency.
+There's a lot of inner work that evolves to maintain that density frequency.
 You can’t stay there all the time.
 We have to consciously step down from those high states, otherwise you’d vibrate out of this reality and all the work would be lost.
 Coming back into the body,
 being present,
-it is life changing,
+it's life changing,
 healing,
 revealing,
 all those universal laws that we all have.